Higher Categories and Topological Quantum Field Theories

-Lastly but more importantly, we are interested in defining a \CatNameShort{$G$} where $G$ is allowed to be an infinite compact Lie group, such as $U(1)$, and in modifying the state sum model so that the partition function converges.
-It is expected that the resulting invariant would be much stronger than the current one, and might be related to Donaldson$/$Seiberg-Witten invariants.
+Lastly, we are interested in defining a \CatNameShort{$G$} where $G$ is allowed to be an infinite compact Lie group, such as $U(1)$, and in modifying the state sum model so that the partition function converges.
+It is expected that the resulting invariant would be stronger than the current one.

-\item By \cite{drinfeld2010braided}\cite{kirillov2002modular}\cite{kirillov2002modular2}, equivalent classes of \CatNameShort{$G$}s with a faithful grading are in one-to-one correspondence, by equivariatization and de-equivariatization, with equivalent classes of ribbon fusion categories containing $Rep(G)$ as a subcategory.
-Ribbon fusion categories are the input to the Crane-Yetter invariant.
-Thus we wonder whether there are any relations between the invariant from a $\GBSFC$ with a faithful grading and Crane-Yetter invariant from the corresponding ribbon fusion category.
+\item We already know that the invariant defined from a \CatNameShort{$G$} reduces to the Crane-Yetter invariant when $G$ is trivial.
+For any finite group $G$, by \cite{drinfeld2010braided}\cite{kirillov2002modular}\cite{kirillov2002modular2}, equivalence classes of \CatNameShort{$G$}s with a faithful $G$-grading are in one-to-one correspondence, by equivariantization and de-equivariantization, with equivalence classes of ribbon fusion categories containing $Rep(G)$ as a full subcategory.
+Thus we wonder in the general case whether there are any relations between the invariant from a $\GBSFC$ with a faithful grading and the Crane-Yetter invariant from the corresponding ribbon fusion category.
+On the other hand, in \cite{petit2008dichromatic} \cite{barenz2016dichromatic} an invariant of $4$-manifolds was defined for any pivotal functor $F: \Cat \longrightarrow \D$ where $\Cat$ is a spherical fusion category and $\D$ is a ribbon fusion category.
+It will be interesting to see if our invariant is related to theirs.

-\item In $(2+1)$ dimension, a non-semisimple generalization of the Turaev-Viro invariant is the Kuperberg invariant \cite{kuperberg1996noninvolutory}, which is defined based on certain Hopf algebras.
-Our invariant is a $(3+1)$ analog of the Turaev-Viro invariant.
-Thus it is interesting to see what the $(3+1)$ analog of the Kuperberg invariant is.
-We speculate that the relevant algebraic structure to the $(3+1)$ Kuperberg invariant is some special class of Hopf algebras.
-In \cite{kashaev2014asimple}, a $4$-manifold invariant is produced from the cyclic group $\Z_N$.
-We think this should be a special case of the $(3+1)$ Kuperberg invariant where the Hopf algebra is taken to be $\C[\Z_N]$. \end{enumerate}